matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-3.md

 That is the total calorie deficit I achieved over the entire year, purely from fat stores.
 To find the average daily deficit, we divide by the 364 days in the 52-week period: 170,170 kcal ÷ 364 days = 467 kcal/day

-This is the most powerful finding of the entire experiment.
+This is the most satisfying finding of the entire experiment.
 My theoretical plan aimed for a deficit starting at 500 kcal, and my real-world, observed average deficit calculated from the fat I actually lost was 467 kcal.

 **Conclusion**: The TDEE and BMR formulas I researched in [Part 1](fitness-journey-1.md) were not just academic; they were incredibly accurate predictors of my real-world energy needs.
 It confirms the core principle: a small, consistent, and mathematically-sound calorie deficit will deliver predictable results.
 Every calorie I logged, every workout I tracked, was a data point feeding into the fundamental law of thermodynamics: energy in versus energy out.